What Year Did The Jeffersons Come Out

 From Queens to Manhattan: The Premise

 The show explored the differences between the Jeffersons' working-class roots and the upper-class environment they now inhabited.
 George's brash, often confrontational personality clashed with the more refined sensibilities of his neighbors, leading to both comedic and poignant moments.
-Louise, with her warm heart and common sense, often acted as a bridge between these two worlds, helping George navigate the complexities of his new social standing.
+Louise, with her warm heart and common sense, often acted as a bridge between these two worlds, helping George work through the complexities of his new social standing.

 The Characters: A Blend of Personalities